tarosky/for-your-eyes-only/README.md

 ### How to Contribute

-We host our code on [Github](https://github.com/hametuha/for-your-eyes-only), so feel free to send PR or issues.
+We host our code on [Github](https://github.com/tarosky/for-your-eyes-only), so feel free to send PR or issues.

 ## Screenshots

 1. You get a new block to restrict non-members.

 ## Changelog

+### 1.1.0

+* Ownership is now changed.
+Thanks to @hametuha for taking over this plugin.
+* Add dynamic mode.
+This works as PHP rendering.

 ### 1.0.1